 Do I Need Vinegar To Dye Easter Eggs?

 Yes.
-If you want vibrant colored easter eggs you do need vinegar.
+If you want vibrant colored easter eggs or darker colors, you do need vinegar.
 If you want more dull or pastel colors, you can use water.

 Alternatives To Vinegar for Egg Dying